amnestywebsite/amnesty-death-penalty/README.md

 countries | [_here is a new array with the country data for this year_]

 ### Country data
 Each country is an object with the countries array for that year.
 All countries that need to be active (i.e. press for detailbox) need to be in this array.
 Only the id (ISO3) is necessary.
-The country name comes from the dictionary file, but it's included to make it easier to identify the country (rather than from only the ISO3 code).
+The country name which is displayed comes from the dictionary file, but it's included in this data to make it easier to identify the country (rather than from only the ISO3 code).
 "Since" is the year an abolitionist country abolished the death penalty.
 "Status" is must match one of the four statuses outlined above.

 id | IRQ"
 name | Iraq